ssfsx17/sky-islands/core.md

 - For new characters: Choose one skill from each of the Skill Groups.
 Then choose ten other skills.
 These twenty skills all start with a rating of 1.
 - Upon increasing **Power Level**: Choose one skill from each of the Skill Groups.
 Then choose ten other skills.
 These twenty skills all have their rating increased by 1.
 If the skill started at 0, then there must be some explanation of how it was learned, trained, and practiced.

-## Skill Categories & Skill Descriptions
+## Skill Categories and Skill Descriptions

 - **Armor Training Group**
   - **Unarmored** - Always have some basic protection, even while naked.
 However, you cannot gain the benefit of any magic that enhances armor or shields.